FAQ – EUSR SHEA WATER Passport

 A. Please send questions by email to firstname.lastname@example.org

 EUSR SHEA Water Safety Passport Course Content

 Utility Safety Health and Environmental Awareness (Water)

 This one-day course has been developed by the water industry with the aim of providing a uniform approach to health, safety and environmental awareness training across the utility sector.
 The training will be delivered by Peter Bradley, a former Health, Safety and Environmental Manager for United Utilities – one of the largest water companies in the UK.
-He is a Chartered Safety and Health Practitioner and also a qualified teacher with a Diploma In Teaching in the Lifelong Learning Sector from the University of Chester.
+He holds a Master of Technical Science degree in Process Safety and Loss Prevention from Sheffield University, a Chartered Safety and Health Practitioner and also a qualified teacher with a Diploma In Teaching in the Lifelong Learning Sector from the University of Chester.
 He has extensive experience of training delivering courses for Costain, Jacobs, Siemens and many other construction and utility companies

 State their duties under the Health & Safety at Work etc. Act (1974) not to harm themselves or other persons.

 Describe the role and powers of HSE inspectors.